bperez40/Automatic-Power-Box-Tester/README.md

 To compile and upload, select your target board type, the programmer and the communication port.
 In the command palette, type "Arduino: Upload" and press enter.

 # Using Arduino CLI (Instead of Arduino IDE w/ VSCode extension)
-If you want to use the Arduino CLI to make your own custom configuration, start by downloading the Arduino CLI from Arduino.
+If you want to use the Arduino CLI to make your own custom configuration, start by downloading the Arduino CLI from Arduino here: https://www.arduino.cc/pro/cli

-In my setup, I put the Arduino CLI in it's own gitignored folder within the root folder for this repo.
-So, C:/Arduino-Power-Box-Tester/.arduino-cli

-Next, you'll have to do some basic set up.

-First, in your arduino-cli directory, make a file called arduino-cli.yaml and paste the following, changing the paths as necessary:

-COPY BELOW THE LINE
-***************
-board_manager:
-  additional_urls: []
-daemon:
-  port: "50051"
-directories:
-  data: {PATH-TO-ARUINO-CLI}
-  downloads: {PATH-TO-ARUINO-CLI}\staging
-  user: {PATH-TO-ARUINO-CLI}
-library:
-  enable_unsafe_install: true
-logging:
-  file: ""
-  format: text
-  level: info
-metrics:
-  addr: :9090
-  enabled: true
-output:
-  no_color: false
-sketch:
-  always_export_binaries: false
-updater:
-  enable_notification: true
-***************
-COPY ABOVE THE LINE

-This is essentially a configuration file for the CLI.

-If you don't want to be constantly annoyed, I recommend adding arduino-cli.exe to your PATH.
+Extract it in the repository's root and rename the folder it's contained in to .arduino-cli.
+So, {top-of-repository}/.arduino-cli

+The fast way to compile and upload the program is to run the CompileAndUpload.bat script in util.

+If you want to compile it manually, you can do the following.

 To compile, run the following from your root folder: